-On Thursday, the new topic is announced and members submit how the topic has impacted their business.
+On Thursday, the new topic is announced and members submit how the topic has impacted their Event or Interior business.
 Sean selects one submission to use as the topic's case study.
 Don't worry, you can submit anonmyously.

 Weekly Brief Release

 On Tuesday, the brief and case study is released.
-More in-depth than the blog posts, briefs cover topic and case study top to bottom to fully prepare members of all industries for a productive teleconference.
+More in-depth than the blog posts, briefs cover topic and case study top to bottom to fully prepare members for a productive teleconference.

 On Wednesday and Thursday, Sean or a guest will host 45-60 minute recorded teleconferences limited to 30 members each with a focus on Socratic dialogue.
 There will be separate calls for each group.